 Watch how to Give User Permission to Folder and Subfolders in Ubuntu

-2 Scenarios to Give Folder and Subfolders Permissions in Ubuntu
+2 Cases to Give Folder and Subfolders Permissions in Ubuntu

 In this article, I will demonstrate how to give user permission to folder and subfolders in Ubuntu distro of Linux.
-In the first case, I will give permission to folders and subfolders of my own from the terminal, then in the second case, I will give permission to the folder and subfolders owned by other users.
+In the first case, I will give permission to folders and subfolders of my own from the terminal, then in the second case, I will permit the folder and subfolders owned by other users.

 Case 01: Give Permission to Folder and Subfolders of Your Own in Ubuntu